 The goal of this TP is to implement a simple, yet effective attack on a reduced version of the AES.
 This attack (taking the many names of "square", "saturation" or "integral" attack) is structural, in the sense that it does not depend on many details of the AES, but rather on its overall SPN structure.
-In fact, it was first developed for the Square cipher, which is a predecessor of the AES (Daemen & al., 1997), and later generalized to even wider settings (Biryukov and Shamir, 2001).
+In fact, it was first developed for the SQUARE cipher, which is a predecessor of the AES (Daemen & al., 1997), and later generalized to even wider settings (Biryukov and Shamir, 2001).

 The attack, like many others in symmetric-key cryptography, is based on a distinguisher, i.e. a property that allows to decide if one is interacting with a specific algorithm (e.g. the AES) or a "random" one (e.g. a random permutation).
-In our case, the distinguisher works on 3 rounds of the AES and consists in the fact that for 256 well-chosen plaintexts $p_0, \ldots, p{255}$ , we have that AES3( $p_0$ ) $\oplus \ldots \oplus AES_3(p{255}) = 0$ , i.e. the XOR of the 256 ciphertexts encrypted by 3-round AES is the all-zero value.
-As this property is unlikely to hold for a random permutation, we can use it to distinguish.
+In our case, the distinguisher works on 3 rounds of the AES and consists in the fact that for 256 well-chosen plaintexts p_0, \ldots, p{255} , we have that $\text{AES}3(p_0) \oplus \ldots \oplus \text{AES}3(p{255}) = 0$, i.e. the XOR of the 256 ciphertexts encrypted by 3-round AES is the all-zero value.
+As this property is unlikely to hold for a random permutation, we can use it to distinguish the two cases.